nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic4.rst

     // On disconnect
     socket.on('disconnect', disconnected(io, socket, session_store, db));

-Let's move to the frontend and get the event wired up.
+Now let's move to the frontend and get the event wired up correctly so the interface can respond to it.

 Frontend Handling
 -----------------

-Let's open the ``public/javascripts/app.js`` file and add an event handler for the ``disconnect`` event.
+Open the ``public/javascripts/app.js`` file and add an event handler for the ``disconnect`` event.

 .. code-block:: javascript
     :linenos: